BIATeam/BIADocs/versioned_docs/version-3.9.0/60-Migration/90-PackageTheFramework/PackageTheFramework.md

 ## Prepare BIACompany Files and release BIATemplate:
 - Synchronize your BIACompanyFiles local folder with github.
+- Move your BIACompanyFiles folder beside BIADemo and BIATemplate if not already here
+- If an up to date folder of your version is already created in BIACompany files, stop this chapter here
 - Copy the last version folder in   **..\BIACompanyFiles** to **..\BIACompanyFiles\VX.Y.Z**
 - Launch **...\BIADemo\Tools\3-DeliverBIATemplateAndCompanyFileVersion.ps1**
 - Verify that you have the json files in **..\CompanyFiles\VX.Y.Z\DotNet\TheBIADevCompany.BIATemplate.Presentation.Api**

 ## Test the project creation using the VX.Y.Z
-- With the BIAToolKit create a project of the VX.Y.Z.
+- With the BIAToolKit create a project of the VX.Y.Z whith your version of CompanyFiles or VX.Y.Z of companyFiles.
 - Test it.
-- If is is ok rename **...\BIACompanyFiles\VX.Y.Z** with the good version name
+- If it is ok and you have a VX.Y.Z folder, rename **...\BIACompanyFiles\VX.Y.Z** with the good version name

 ## Publish BIAPackage
+- Redact the change log of the new version
-- If everything is ok Publish the packages on nuget.org
+- If everything is ok Publish the packages by connectiong on nuget.org and use the change log in the comments of each package.
+You will need an account with authorization on the packages repository.
 - Wait the confirmation by mail of all packages
 - COMMIT BIADemo, BIACompanyFiles and BIATemplate